DialogService/DialogService.github.io/index.md

 This is the .NET library that aims to provide as simple as possible cross-platform system dialog interface for developers.

 ### Warning
-Working in progress.
+Work in progress.
 Not all features are implemented. **It's practically impossible to use this library in production.**

 ### How to use
-1. Add [``DialogService``](https://www.nuget.org/packages/DialogService/) NuGet package to your project.
+ - Add [``DialogService``](https://www.nuget.org/packages/DialogService/) NuGet package to your project.

 ```
 dotnet add package DialogService
 ```

-2. Add references to implementations.
+ - Add references to implementations.

 ```
 dotnet add package DialogService.Win32